doublefx/easyWorker/README.md

 No more burden to create an other project and / or an extra SWF for your Worker, everything is in-memory, don't deal anymore with MessageChannel and other low level classes, use Thread an Events.

+Includes all the used classes and nothing more (except if you want to), register for you your typed object to pass them back and forth the Worker.

 How to use it ?
 ----